tox-dev/tox/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Previously, any environment would be implicitly created even if no such environment was specified in the configuration
-file.For example, given this config:
+file.
+For example, given this config:

 .. code-block:: ini